 My silver hair has reminded me of that.
 Overall, I love my silver hair and think it gets more beautiful the more it grows out.
 But sometimes it looks pretty weird, I’ll be honest.
 Because I am committed to the process of growing it out, and since both my weird and beautiful moments have all been a part of my process, it reminds me that any meaningful endeavor is full of both perfect and radically imperfect moments.
 That is what makes the process nuanced, multi-faceted, and an authentic lived experience.

 Five: Getting older is awesome because I worry less about what other people think.

 One of the awesome things about aging is that the older I get, the less I worry about what people think.

 I’ve realized that are two ways of being in the world.
 You can be a person who looks for beautiful things everywhere, or you can be a person who looks for what’s wrong in every situation.

-To be honest, I’ve acted in both these ways in the past, and sometimes I still do.
+To be honest, I’ve acted in both these ways in the past.
+Sometimes I still do.
 But most of the time, I try to look for beautiful things everywhere because life is just a lot more fun that way.

-Before I started growing out my silver, I really wanted to do it, but I didn’t know many women my age or younger who were letting their hair go silver, and So, I started looking for them, and suddenly I discovered all these articles, Instagram accounts, and Facebook groups of lovely, spunky, and joyful women my age rocking their silvers.
+Before I started growing out my silver, I really wanted to do it, but I didn’t know many women my age or younger who were letting their hair go silver.
+So, I started looking for them.
+Suddenly I discovered all these articles, Instagram accounts, and Facebook groups of lovely, spunky, and joyful women my age rocking their silvers.